baraline/convst/README.md

 We recommend doing this in a new virtual environment using anaconda to avoid any conflict with an existing installation.
 If you wish to install dependencies individually, you can see dependencies in the `setup.py` file.

 An optional dependency that can help speed up numba, which is used in our implementation, is the Intel vector math library (SVML).
 When using conda it can be installed by running `conda install -c numba icc_rt`.
 I didn't test the behavior with AMD processors, but I suspect it won't work.

-If you are using RDST in some specific settings such as an HPC cluster and are getting errors, take a loot at [issue #24](https://github.com/baraline/convst/issues/24), you may need to change the numba compilation settings to not using function caching (see [this example](https://github.com/baraline/convst/blob/main/examples/Changing_numba_options.py)).
-THIS SHOULD BE FIXED WITH v0.3.0

 ## Tutorial
 We give here a minimal example to run the `RDST` algorithm on any dataset of the UCR archive using the aeon API to get datasets: